 San Francisco 49ers

-Stacking Targets: QB Jimmy Garoppolo, RB Tevin Coleman, RB Matt Breida, RB Jerick McKinnon, WR Dante Pettis, WR Deebo Samuel, WR Marquise Goodwin, WR Jalen Hurd, TE George Kittle
+Stacking Targets: QB Jimmy Garoppolo, RB Tevin Coleman, RB Matt Breida, WR Dante Pettis, WR Deebo Samuel, WR Marquise Goodwin, WR Jalen Hurd, TE George Kittle

 Personnel losses prevented Kyle Shanahan from running his offense the way he wanted to last year, but the season before his Niners finished No. 2 in pass attempts and No. 6 in plays per game.
-A consensus top-ten QB1 pick in 2018 fantasy drafts, Jimmy Garoppolo’s ADP has plummeted into the 20s following last year’s ACL tear.
-In a system where second-year UDFA Nick Mullens finished top five in yards per attempt, Jimmy G has a chance to be one of this year’s best value-pick quarterbacks.
-The 49ers’ outlook is enhanced by arguably the NFL’s worst secondary, which should force the offense to stay aggressive.
+A consensus top-ten QB1 pick in 2018 fantasy drafts, Jimmy Garoppolo’s ADP has plummeted into the 20s following last year’s ACL tear, an up-and-down 2019 training camp, and Jimmy G’s poor preseason showing.
+In a system where second-year UDFA Nick Mullens finished top five in yards per attempt, Garoppolo still has a chance to be one of this year’s best value-pick quarterbacks.
+The 49ers’ outlook is enhanced by arguably the NFL’s worst secondary, which should force Shanahan’s offense to stay aggressive.

-Tevin Coleman, Matt Breida, and Jerick McKinnon are lower-priority targets due to San Francisco’s lack of backfield pecking-order clarity, although none of them is overly expensive.
-I project Coleman for the most touches but personally believe Breida is the best pure runner of the group.
-McKinnon is the best pass catcher.
+With Jerick McKinnon (knee) out of the short-term picture, I project Tevin Coleman to lead the Niners in touches but personally believe Matt Breida is the best pure runner of the group.
+Breida is a critical team-stack piece in the eighth and ninth rounds.
 Even as the favorite for No. 1 receiver duties, Dante Pettis’ ADP hasn’t gotten out of control.
 He reminds me of Keenan Allen as a route runner and has elite ability with the ball in his hands.
 Deebo Samuel went earlier in their respective drafts than Pettis and perfectly suits our team-stacking criteria based on value.
 No one should be shocked if Samuel out-targets Pettis this year.
 Third-round pick Jalen Hurd is one of the most-intriguing rookies in this class as a big slot who can also contribute as a runner, especially in short-yardage situations.
-He is a deep-league stack option.
 George Kittle is the most expensive player in this group but obviously an important piece of any 49ers stack with positive-touchdown regression forthcoming after Kittle managed five end-zone trips on 88 catches last season.

 Per Sharp Football’s metrics, this year’s 49ers face the league’s easiest schedule of run defenses based on 2018 efficiency and the NFL’s third-softest schedule of pass defenses based on 2018 Success Rate allowed.